Frequently Asked Questions: Quality and Improvement Outcomes Framework

-For each outcome a list of suggested outcomes evidence has been provided.
-Don’t see these evidence suggestions as a prescriptive list as there may be other things of relevance for your organisation and service.
+For each outcome a list of suggested evidence has been provided.
+Don’t see these as a prescriptive list; there may be evidence more relevant to your organisation and service.

 If you have a piece of evidence, for example an annual report, that covers all the organisations you cover how will that work if you are supposed to have a submission for each organisation?

 The same piece of evidence can be used for each submission.
-However, you should ensure that, if it is generic, it covers the relevant organisations in sufficient detail to evidence the narrative and levels you are demonstrating.
+You should ensure that, if it is generic, it covers the relevant organisations in sufficient detail to evidence the narrative at the levels you are demonstrating.